casdoor/casdoor-website/docs/session/overview.md

 Users can have multiple active sessions simultaneously - for example, logging in from different devices or browsers.
 Each session is tracked independently, allowing granular control over user access.

-## Session Lifecycle
+## Session lifecycle

-Sessions follow a clear lifecycle from creation to termination:
+Sessions move from creation to termination as follows:

-**Creation**: When a user successfully authenticates through any supported method (OAuth, SAML, username/password, etc.), Casdoor generates a new session and assigns it a unique session ID.
+**Creation**: When a user authenticates successfully (OAuth, SAML, username/password, etc.), Casdoor creates a new session and assigns a unique session ID.

-**Active State**: While active, the session allows the user to access protected resources without re-authenticating.
-The session is validated on each request to ensure it hasn't expired or been revoked.
+**Active**: While active, the session grants access to protected resources without re-authenticating.
+Each request validates the session so expired or revoked sessions are rejected.

-**Expiration**: Sessions automatically expire after a configurable period of inactivity or when reaching their maximum lifetime.
-Expired sessions are cleaned up automatically by Casdoor.
+**Expiration**: Sessions expire after a configurable period of inactivity or at maximum lifetime.
+Casdoor cleans up expired sessions automatically.

-**Termination**: Sessions can be explicitly terminated through logout actions, either by the user or administratively.
+**Termination**: Sessions can be ended by logout (user or admin).
 When terminated, all associated session IDs are invalidated immediately.

-## Multi-Session Support
+## Multi-session support

 Casdoor supports multiple concurrent sessions per user.
 This is useful when: